 Opportunity: An e-book can function not only to deliver good information and value to readers but also as a way to drive traffic to your other offerings, including audio or video courses, other e-books, a website, or potentially higher-value seminars.

-Risk: Your e-book has to be very strong to build up a following,g and then it helps if you have some way to market it, too, such as an existing website, promotion on other relevant websites, appearances in the media, or podcasts, or something else.
+Risk: Your e-book has to be very strong to build up a following,g and then it helps if you have some way to market it, too, such as an existing website, promotion on other relevant websites, appearances in the media, podcasts, or something else.
 You could put in a lot of work upfront and get very little back for your efforts, especially at first.

 3. Rental income